Scientific: Vauquelinia californica

 Pruning: Prune lightly only to shape, do not shear.

-Additional comments: Valued as a nonpoisonous replacement for oleander, although it's early summer flowering is not as spectacular and occurs over only a couple of weeks.
-Young Arizona rosewood plants are slow to establish in the the landscape and are prone to heat stress.
-In general, Arizona rosewood performs better in highly exposed areas in Tucson than Phoenix because the former is at higher elevation and is slightly cooler overall, a milder climate.
-Arizona rosewood is also highly sensitive (foliar chlorosis) to ground applied pre-emergent herbicides like PrincepTM.
+In general, Arizona rosewood performs better in Tucson than Phoenix because the former is at higher elevation and is slightly cooler overall.
+Arizona rosewood is also highly sensitive (severe foliar chlorosis) to ground applied pre-emergent herbicides such as PrincepTM.

-Genus named after Louis Nicolas Vauquelin (1765-1827), French chemist and botanist.
-Although the plant is found in isolated pockets in Baja California, the species name, californica, "from California", is misleading to some, since this plant does not naturally occur in the state of California.
-However, botanists for the last 150 years have typically treated Alta California (the state of California) and Baja California as one unit.
+Taxonomic notes: The genus Vaquelinia was named after Louis Nicolas Vauquelin (1765-1827), French chemist and botanist.
+Although the plant is found in isolated pockets in Baja California, the species name, californica, "from California", is misleading to some since this plant does not naturally occur in the state of California.
+However, botanists for the last 150 years have typically treated Alta California (the state of California) and Baja California as one geographical unit.
 Other native Vauquelinia species include Vauquelinia angustifolia and Vauquelinia corymbosa ssp. angustifolia.